-When I began my Biblical research a few years ago, I discovered that the Egyptians/Phoenicians learned (and stole) many things from the Greeks – my ancestors – that they ultimately used to control humanity.
+When I began my Biblical research a few years ago, I discovered that the Egyptians learned (and stole) many things from the Hellenes – my ancestors – that they ultimately used to control humanity.
 I have dealt with this in several of my Biblical articles which you may find here.
 This discovery occurred after I published my book but it was very relevant in relation to my healing things that I did not know needed healing at the time.
 I will explain this in the last couple of paragraphs.

 Then came the purple color for the cover of my book.
 The woman who undertook the task of preparing it for publication, decided to go with that color.
 She felt that it was the only one that matched the artist’s drawing that promoted healing – I agreed with her.
 I later learned that certain Phoenicians were also cloth merchants.
 The purple dye they liked to use for some of their materials came from a mollusk indigenous to the island of Crete (one of my great-grandfathers was born there).
-In fact, the name “Phoenician” is what the Greeks called these people – a word meaning “crimson, or purple”.
+In fact, the word “Phoenician” is a Hellenic word meaning “crimson, or purple”.
 This color also became the one associated with royalty…

 The whole “Phoenix Rising From The Ashes” myth is of Hellenic origin: its symbology is tied to the Sun.
 They have appropriated the symbolism of this myth as it kind of resembles how they operate in the world: destroying societies, then rebuilding them as they see fit.
 The image of the Phoenix has been replaced by the eagle, which sometimes appears as a double-headed eagle.
-I have been informed that this image is also of Greek origin.
-They have appropriated other Greek myths/symbols, too – for more on this, I send you to the last section of this article.
+I have been informed that this image is also of Hellenic origin.
+They have appropriated other Hellenic myths/symbols, too – for more on this, I send you to the last section of this article.